System Design Space

 Fan-out strategies

-• Hybrid - combination for celebrities
+• Hybrid — mix both strategies for celebrity-scale accounts

 Key Components